Stratigraphy

 law of superposition is the foundation of Steno’s work

 on stratigraphy.
-The principle of superposition
+The principle

-states that in an undisturbed sequence of strata or lava flows; each
+states that in an undisturbed sequence

-layer is older
+of strata or lava flows; each layer is older

 than the one above and younger than the one below.
 The